INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/02 - Images/02 - (Digital) Images.md

 If an image uses a smaller amount of colours (for instance, GIF only uses 256 colours) than true colour, those colours will be defined within a palette called the **Colour LookUp Table (CLUT)**, where only the most important colours will be specified.

+It is also possible — but deprecated nowadays — for an image (GIF, JPEG) to be **interlaced**.
+The GIF will contains several resolutions (from low to normal quality) of itself.
+	*The purpose is to give an idea of what the image looks like to people with a poor internet connection.*

 ****
 ## Image Resolution